crafkin/simple-tools-for-research/README.md

 This respository contains simple tools I use for research workflow.
 Your mileage may vary!

 ## Qualtrics
-I have some simple Qualtrics Javascript hacks for use in surveys [here](q-js/README.md).
+I have some simple Qualtrics Javascript tricks for use in surveys [here](q-js/README.md).
 And [here](q-js/checklist.md) is a short checklist to make sure I'm not forgetting anything before launching a Qualtrics survey.

 ## Splitting PDFs
 When presenting busy experiment design visualizations in a presentation, it is useful to have the visualization populate sequentially.
 I first create the design visualization in Powerpoint or Google Slides.
 Then I create different slides that gradually reveal the whole design visualization by deleting elements and saving them as new slides.
 Then I export to a PDF.